bhklab/handbook/docs/General/Presentations/index.md

 **Suggestions**

 - Avoid overloading with text, use bullet points where possible
-- Whenever appropriate, use clear diagrams, figures, and table (e.g. materials and methods)
+- Whenever appropriate, use clear diagrams, figures, and tables (e.g. materials and methods)